 If a complaint is regarding the Council's Housing Landlord services and the complainant is an existing Council tenant, the complaint can be referred to the Housing Ombudsman Service.
-The complainant also has the option of referring their complaint to a "Designated Person".
+Complaints can only be referred after eight weeks following the end of the Council's complaint procedure.
+The complainant also has the option of referring their complaint to a "Designated Person" during the eight-week waiting period.